Skip to content

 Critical: The correct Enterprise Copilot Platform App ID is fb8d773d-7ef8-4ec0-a117-179f88add510.
 Verify all existing CA policies reference this exact value — misconfigured app IDs will cause policies to miss Copilot traffic entirely.

-Conditional Access Enforcement Change (March 2026)
+Conditional Access Enforcement Change (May 2026 — Now in Effect)

 Conditional Access Signal Matrix